jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 This is a large dataset, and a major benefit of the linear kernel is that is is a parametric model, meaning that it has finite dimensionality regardless of the size of the input data.
 The gaussian kernel is better suited for nonlinear datasets, but it comes at the cost of being a non-parametric model.
 As the input data grows, it becomes more expensive computational to for both training and prediction.

-Result of testing gaussian kernel: 30+ minute training on a computer with 8 virtual processors and 52GB of RAM and a slow predition step.
+Result of testing gaussian kernel: 30+ minute training on a computer with 8 virtual processors and 52GB of RAM and a slow prediction step.
 This is not a viable solution and will not be further pursued.

 #### Parameter 2: Penalty for error term
 Going with the linear kernel, there is only one major parameter to tune: C. This is the coefficient for the L2 penalization.
 The default is 1.0, and I will test 0.5, 0.7, and 0.9.